UCI-CARL/VisualStimulusToolbox/README.md

 #### Creating Your First Stimulus

-A stimulus is intantiated by passing the desired stimulus [height, width] (in pixels) to the constructor:
+A stimulus is intantiated by passing the desired stimulus height and width (in pixels) to the constructor:

 ```Matlab
 >> dot = DotStim([120 160])